yum -y install dmidecode

-You need to use the dmidecode command to find out various serial numbers including Dell servers service tag.
+You need to use the dmidecode command to find out various info including Dell servers service tag for warranty or parts replacement.
 This command is used to analyse BIOS DMI data.
-If this command is not install type the following command to install it:
+If this command is not install type the following command to install it on a CentOS/RHEL using the yum command or dnf command:

 # yum -y install dmidecode